 Omicron sank down to her knees in front of Theta and placed her hands in his lap.

 “What are you thinking?”
 Theta asked, tone flat.

 In response, Omicron lifted the chain around her neck—the same one that hosted the resistor Jericho had shattered weeks ago—and revealed its bareness to Theta.

 Theta’s eyes widened.
 “When…?”

 “When I tried getting into Ophiuchus,” Omicron replied.
 She glanced at Jericho briefly.
 “I’ve been meaning to tell you—no, that’s a lie.
 I didn’t want you to know.
-Like how I didn’t want you to know the other things that happen in this place.”
+Like how I didn’t want you to know the other things that happen in this city.”
 She chuckled half-heartedly.
-“It looks I’m doomed to make poor and stupid decisions as Charite.”
+“It looks like I’m doomed to make poor and stupid decisions as Charite.”

 “We can put your vitae into my resistor…” Theta muttered.
 “It will take some time and research, but—”

 “It won’t be the same,” Omicron murmured.
 “I’ve been thinking about things that way for a while now, but my resistor breaking forced me to really face it.”
 She rested her head on top of Theta’s lap.
 “This is the only time this me and this you will meet each other.”